From seafood traceability to seafood sustainability

 Poorly defined sustainability metrics

 To begin, fishing companies could create a road map focusing on the immediate challenges they hope to address, such as those related to fishing efficiency, capture volatility, and fleet monitoring.
-To identify quick wins, companies could first assess their data stores to see what information is readily available.
+To identify quick wins, companies could first assess their data stores with seafood ERP software to see what information is readily available.
 Most will find that they already have much relevant information on hand, including vessel-specific data on daily catch (both volume and species), GPS position, and fuel consumption.

 Embracing the new information economy